 TEACHING PATHWAY

-- VETDSS Cert III School Based Education Support – TAFE – Year 11
+- VETDSS Cert III School Based Education Support – TAFE – 2 Years, Year 11 and 12

 - Work placement is a compulsory component of these courses – 110hours – times will be negotiated with the VET Coordinator.